cronvel/nextgen-events/README.md

 * 'newListener'/'removeListener' event listener will receive an array of new/removed *listener object*, instead of only one *listener function*.
-  E.g: it will be fired only once by when .removeListener() or .removeAllListener() is invoked and multiple listeners are deleted.
+  E.g: it will be fired only once per .removeListener()/.removeAllListener() call, even if that one call removes multiple listeners at once.
+  It's also true for recursive/cascading removal.
   A *listener object* contains a property called 'fn' that hold the actual *listener function*.

-* `.removeAllListeners()` without any argument does not trigger 'removeListener' listener, because there are actually removed too.
+* `.removeAllListeners()` without any argument does not trigger 'removeListener' listener, because they are actually removed too.
   The same apply to `.removeAllListeners( 'removeListener' )`.

 * .listeners() same here: rather than providing an array of *listener function* an array of *listener object* is provided.